The Flavours of France line-up revealed in full

 Posted on 9th January 2019

 At the France Show, the Flavours of France stage is always the place to come and capture the best of French lifestyle, from celebrity insights to top chefs cooking live on stage.
 This year’s line-up features a host of France-loving experts, all eager to share what it is that makes France so special, from the beautiful north to the sunny south.

 It wouldn’t be the Flavours of France stage without resident food and wine experts Guy Wolley and Susy Atkins.
 Chef and Sunday Telegraph wine expert respectively, they will be pairing French dishes and wines so you can create some flavours of France in your own home.
-This year the intrepid Guy will also be sharing memories and foodie inspiration from his 274-km walk along the GR70 in the wilds of the Massif Central.
+This year, Guy will be showing us how to cook a three course French dinner party in just thirty minutes!
 The soundtrack to the Flavours of France Stage is courtesy of vintage jazz band Oriana and the Charmers all weekend, so take a seat, sit back and drink it all in.

-Check the Flavours of France schedule to make sure you don’t miss out – see all the times here.
+Check the Flavours of France schedule to make sure you don’t miss out – check out the timings here.